spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-local-deployment.md

 ![]({{assetRoot}}assets/toolbar/stop-button-native.png)<br/>_Image: On the native Unreal Engine toolbar, select Stop_<br/>

 This stops the running clients but keeps your deployment running.
 As you iterate on your game, the GDK can (in most cases) automatically reload your client and server workers, so you can iterate on your game without having to restart your deployment.
-For more information, see the [Local deployment workflow reference page]({{urlRoot}}/content/local-deployment-workflow).
+For more information and a reference diagram, see the [Local deployment workflow page]({{urlRoot}}/content/local-deployment-workflow).

 To fully stop your SpatialOS deployment, select **Stop** in the GDK toolbar to stop your SpatialOS deployment.<br/></br>
    ![Stop]({{assetRoot}}assets/screen-grabs/toolbar/stop-button.png)<br/>